core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 Using an immutable Group Prefix for a group assumes that enough time elapses before all possible Group Epoch values are used, i.e., before the Group Manager terminates the group or starts reassigning Gid values to the group (see {{sec-group-key-management}}).
 Thus, the expected highest rate for addition/removal of group members and consequent group rekeying should be taken into account for a proper dimensioning of the Group Epoch size.

 As discussed in {{ssec-gid-collision}}, if endpoints are deployed in multiple groups managed by different non-synchronized Group Managers, it is possible that Group Identifiers of different groups coincide at some point in time.
 In this case, a recipient has to handle coinciding Group Identifiers, and has to try using different Security Contexts to process an incoming message, until the right one is found and the message is correctly verified.
 Therefore, it is favorable that Group Identifiers from different Group Managers have a size that result in a small probability of collision.
 How small this probability should be is up to system designers.

-# Set-up of New Endpoints # {#setup}

-An endpoint joins a group by explicitly interacting with the responsible Group Manager.
-When becoming members of a group, endpoints are not required to know how many and what endpoints are in the same group.

-Communications between a joining endpoint and the Group Manager rely on the CoAP protocol and must be secured.
-Specific details on how to secure communications between joining endpoints and a Group Manager are out of the scope of this document.

-The Group Manager must verify that the joining endpoint is authorized to join the group.
-To this end, the Group Manager can directly authorize the joining endpoint, or expect it to provide authorization evidence previously obtained from a trusted entity.
-Further details about the authorization of joining endpoints are out of scope.

-In case of successful authorization check, the Group Manager generates a Sender ID assigned to the joining endpoint, before proceeding with the rest of the join process.
-That is, the Group Manager provides the joining endpoint with the keying material and parameters to initialize the Security Context, including its own authentication credential (see {{sec-context}}).
-The actual provisioning of keying material and parameters to the joining endpoint is out of the scope of this document.

-As mentioned in {{group-manager}}, the Group Manager and the join process can be as specified in {{I-D.ietf-ace-key-groupcomm-oscore}}.

 # Document Updates # {#sec-document-updates}